 - Don’t just read your speech (off of your paper, outline or note cards); speak in a conversational style.

 - Face the audience and not the screen

 - Don’t read off of the screen word for word, rather summarize the points (the audience can read your slide)

-- Ensure that you slideshow is visually pleasing (easy to read, few distracting elements (too many colors, animations, etc.)
+- Ensure that your slideshow is visually pleasing (easy to read, few distracting elements, too many colors, animations, etc.)